 These events may change the way that the ANS behaves for a period of time.

-If you have POTS symptoms, see your doctor.
-They will ask detailed questions about:
+If you think you are experiencing symptoms of POTS, talk with a doctor.
+They will most likely ask detailed questions about:

 - what your daily activities are